elsahv/laughing-coyote-dev-astro/notes.md

 4/24
-**CURRENTLY: seek out node js tut to learn how to increase javascript heap memory** -ANSWER TO PROBLEM: ITS THE CTAS!!!
+**CURRENTLY: figure out gallery images issue('could not resolve image')** -ANSWER TO PROBLEM: ITS THE CTAS!!!
 I think I need to apply
 _compare to featured-works comp for ref!_

 - JOURNAL NOTES